East Coast Trail Hiking Gear List

 Electronics

 In order to blog and track our progress we also had to include rather heavy electronics equipment in our backpacks.
-Some of what we took includes:
+Some of what we took include:

 • Samsung Galaxy cell phone